FS-UAE includes emulation of the Amiga serial port. The emulation is at least good enough for debugging purposes.

 If you have configured a virtual serial port using

-above example, you should be able to run the following command from within
+example, you should be able to run the following command from within the Amiga:

 In your host terminal you should see the CLI prompt and you can start using this host-based Amiga shell.